A BGES Indian Wars Field University Program

 - Don Rickey Jr.: Forty Miles a Day on Beans and Hay

 - Leo E. Oliva: The Kansas Fort Series is 8 volumes about 90 pages each, sanctioned by the Kansas State Historical Association.
 These are available from Amazon:

-Registration includes 7 nights’ lodging, 7 breakfasts, 5 lunches, and 2 dinners; a reading book with maps; the academic program; support of a professional historian, and a tour director; all admissions; and transportation.
-We also will provide snacks, bottled water, and a limited selection of sodas.
+Registration includes 7 nights’ lodging, 7 breakfasts, 5 lunches, and 2 dinners; a reading book with maps; the academic program, support of a professional historian, tour director, all admissions, and transportation.
+We will also provide snacks, bottled water, and a limited selection of sodas.
 Transportation will be appropriate to the registration.
-A coach bus with rest room requires 20 full-paid registrants; for less we will use transportation to include passenger vans.
+A coach bus requires 20 full-paid registrants; for less, we will use transportation to include passenger vans.